By Erik Marcus

 Roasting or Grilling

 If you’re looking to eat more vegetables, learning to roast or grill is the best way to start.
 Nearly all vegetables are wonderful prepared in these ways.
 You can master the techniques for roasting or grilling vegetables on your first attempt.
-Line your baking sheet with parchment paper and cleanup will take two seconds—the time it takes to crumple up and throw out the used parchment.
+Line your baking sheet with parchment paper and cleanup will take two seconds—the time it takes to crumple up and discard the used parchment.

 Stir-Fries